javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 - Inside generators (only) there exists a `yield` operator.
 - The outer code and the generator may exchange results via `next/yield` calls.

 In modern JavaScript, generators are rarely used.
 But sometimes they come in handy, because the ability of a function to exchange data with the calling code during the execution is quite unique.
+And, surely, they are great for making iterable objects.

-Also, in the next chapter we'll learn async generators, which are used to read streams of asynchronously generated data in `for` loop.
+Also, in the next chapter we'll learn async generators, which are used to read streams of asynchronously generated data (e.g paginated fetches over a network) in `for await ... of` loop.

-In web-programming we often work with streamed data, e.g. need to fetch paginated results, so that's a very important use case.
+In web-programming we often work with streamed data, so that's another very important use case.